 Jude addressed his letter to “the called, beloved in God the Father, and kept by Jesus Christ:” To be called is to be personally chosen.
 This isn’t referring to the generic call of repentance but the effectual calling to salvation.
 Believers receive that call because they were beloved of God before the foundation of the world.
 God chose Jacob over Esau before either one did good or evil.
 God decreed that the older would serve the younger based on His divine prerogative.
 We are called, we are loved, and we are kept by Christ.
 The English says for, but the Greek word is better rendered by, which affirms what Jesus said, and Paul repeated in Romans: no man can pluck us out of His hand.

 Jude wanted his recipients to know they were secure in God, and he went further to say, “may mercy and peace and love be multiplied to you.”
 He began with such encouragement because he knew what he would deal with for the remainder of the letter.
 Jude wanted the compassion, rest, and affection to abound in believers; he didn’t want them to fall into the traps of the false teachers.
 He even explained that he wanted to write about their common salvation but “[he] felt the necessity to write to you exhorting that you contend earnestly for the faith which was once for all handed down to the saints.”

-It isn’t enough to have received salvation and know the gospel, we must contend for the truth.
+It isn’t enough to have received salvation and know the gospel; we must contend for the truth.
 Jesus and all the New Testament writers warned of a falling away.
-Paul wrote to Timothy in 2 Timothy 4:3-4 LSB “ For the time will come when they will not endure sound doctrine, but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, 4 and will turn away their ears from the truth and will turn aside to myths.”
+Paul wrote to Timothy in 2 Timothy 4:3-4 “ For the time will come when they will not put up with sound instruction, but they will pile up for themselves teachers in keeping with their own desires, to have their ears tickled.
+4 And they will turn away from hearing the truth and wander off to myths.”

 Resources to be equipped for the fight: